Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Introduction

-The motivation for the present paper stems from our desire to provide an interpretation of $\barD$ from the perspective of Hernandez-Leclerc's monoidal categorification and investigate further the connections between the representation theory of quantum affine algebras and the geometric Satake correspondence.
+The motivation for the present paper stems from our desire to provide an interpretation of $\barD$ from the perspective of Hernandez--Leclerc's monoidal categorification and investigate further the connections between the representation theory of quantum affine algebras and the geometric Satake correspondence.
 In our previous work \cite{CasbiLi}, we constructed for each simply-laced type Lie algebra $\mathfrak{g}$ and for each height function $\xi$ on the Dynkin diagram of $\mathfrak{g}$ a morphism $\tdxi : \YxiZ \longrightarrow \mathbb{C}(\mathfrak{t}^{*})$ where $\YxiZ$ is the subtorus of $\YZ$ generated by the $Y_{i,p}^{\pm 1}, i \in I , p \leq \xi(i)$.
-The definition of $\tdxi$ relies on Auslander-Reiten combinatorics and involves the coefficients of the inverse quantum Cartan matrix of $\mathfrak{g}$.
-The ring $\YxiZ$ contains the truncated $q$-characters of all the representations in Hernandez-Leclerc's category $\CQ$ where $Q$ is the Dynkin quiver given by $\xi$.
-Our main result from \cite{CasbiLi} consists in proving that the composition of $\tdxi$ with the restriction of the truncated $q$-character morphism to $K_0(\CQ)$ coincides with Baumann-Kamnitzer-Knutson's morphism $\barD$ (more precisely its composition with Hernandez-Leclerc's isomorphism $\CN \simeq K_0(\CQ)$).
+The definition of $\tdxi$ relies on Auslander--Reiten combinatorics and involves the coefficients of the inverse quantum Cartan matrix of $\mathfrak{g}$.
+The ring $\YxiZ$ contains the truncated $q$-characters of all the representations in Hernandez--Leclerc's category $\CQ$ where $Q$ is the Dynkin quiver given by $\xi$.
+Our main result from \cite{CasbiLi} consists in proving that the composition of $\tdxi$ with the restriction of the truncated $q$-character morphism to $K_0(\CQ)$ coincides with Baumann--Kamnitzer--Knutson's morphism $\barD$ (more precisely its composition with Hernandez--Leclerc's isomorphism $\CN \simeq K_0(\CQ)$).
 In other words, $\barD$ can be viewed as the restriction to $\CN$ of $\tdxi \circ \tchi_q$.
 As a consequence, we were able to extend the results and prove several observations and conjectures made by the first author in \cite{Casbi3}.
 Moreover, this allows to extend $\barD$ to the Grothendieck rings of larger subcategories of $\CZ$ also carrying non-trivial cluster structures (see \cite{HL16}).

-This paper is devoted to the study of the composition of $\tdxi$ with Frenkel-Reshetikhin's original (i.e. non-truncated) $q$-character morphism.
+This paper is devoted to the study of the composition of $\tdxi$ with Frenkel--Reshetikhin's original (i.e. non-truncated) $q$-character morphism.
 Firstly, we extend the map $\tdxi$ to the whole ring $\YZ$ thanks to a periodicity argument.
 Thus we can study the restriction of $\tdxi$ to the image of $K_0(\CZ)$ under $\chi_q$.
+A standard module is a tensor product of fundamental modules in a well-chosen order.
 Our main result can be stated as follows:

 \begin{theorem} Let $Q$ be an arbitrary Dynkin quiver and $\xi$ be a height function adapted to $Q$.
 Let $M$ be a non-trivial standard module in $\CZ$.
 Then we have that

 \end{theorem}